 class.
 This is because checked exceptions may impose more boilerplate code, making the code less concise and more cumbersome to handle in some scenarios.

-By creating user-defined exceptions, developers can add meaningful and informative error messages to their applications, improving code readability and helping to identify and handle specific error conditions more effectively.
+By creating user-defined exceptions, we can add meaningful and informative error messages to our applications, improving code readability and helping us identify and handle specific error conditions more effectively.